 - 1. The City will work with the rail companies to implement any feasible relocation of existing rail lines or rail yards. - 2.
 Conflicts between rail facilities and sensitive land uses will be prevented or mitigated, wherever possible. - 3.
 Any development proposal within 300 metres of a railway corridor or rail yard may be required to undertake a noise study and any development within 75 metres of a railway corridor or rail yard may be required to undertake a vibration study to help assess land use compatibility.
-These studies will be conducted in accordance with the appropriate rail company requirements and provincial guidelines.

-- 4. Measures to mitigate any adverse effects from noise and vibration that are identified in the approved studies will form a condition of approval and be implemented at the applicant's expense. - 5.
+These studies will be conducted in accordance with the appropriate rail company requirements and provincial guidelines. - 4.
+Measures to mitigate any adverse effects from noise and vibration that are identified in the approved studies will form a condition of approval and be implemented at the applicant's expense. - 5.
 Any development adjacent to existing railway corridors or rail yards will ensure that appropriate safety measures such as setbacks, berms, crash walls and security fencing are provided to the satisfaction of the City and in consultation with the appropriate rail company. - 6.
+Any development proposal within 30 metres of an at-grade rail crossing will address the sightline requirements of Transport Canada and the appropriate rail company. - 2.
+Conflicts between rail facilities and adjacent land uses shall be minimized, wherever possible.
+Where conflicts arise, noise, vibration and safety impact mitigation measures implemented by the adjacent land use will be in accordance with Ministry of the Environment standards and the appropriate rail company requirements.

-Any development proposal within 30 metres of an at-grade rail crossing will address the sightline requirements of Transport Canada and the appropriate rail company. - 7.
-New at-grade railway crossings on the major road network as shown on Schedule 7, Transportation Network are discouraged.
-The City will cooperate with appropriate agencies and the rail companies to provide grade-separated rail crossings wherever feasible.
-At-grade crossings may be permitted for industrial spurs on local roads serving industrial areas. - 8.
-Although Via Rail passenger service is currently accessed at Sudbury Junction and Capreol, the City will continue to promote the restoration of service to the Downtown utilizing the historic CPR Station on Elgin Street. - 9.
+- 3. Any development proposal within 300 metres of a railway corridor or rail yard may be required to undertake a noise study and any development within 75 metres of a railway corridor or rail yard may be required to undertake a vibration study.
+Measures to mitigate any adverse effects from noise and vibration that are identified in the approved studies shall be implemented at the applicant's expense through the implementing subdivision or site plan agreements. - 4.
+Any development adjacent to existing rail lines will ensure that appropriate safety measures such as setbacks, berms and security fencing are provided to the satisfaction of the City and in consultation with the appropriate rail company.
+Where applicable, the City shall seek to ensure that sightline requirements of Transport Canada and the railways are addressed. - 75.
+New at-grade railway crossings on the major road network as shown on Schedule 76, Transportation Network are discouraged.
+Council The City shallwill cooperate with appropriate agencies and the rail companies to provide gradeseparated rail crossings wherever feasible.
+At-grade crossings may be permitted for industrial spurs on local roads serving industrial areas. - 86.
+Although Via Rail passenger service is currently accessed at Sudbury Junction and Capreol, the City Council will continue to promote the restoration of service to the Downtown utilizing the historic CPR Station on Elgin Street. - $\underline{97}$ .
 The establishment of transload facilities is encouraged in appropriate locations as a means of expanding the transportation sector.